Frontend-io/documentation/tutorials/receiving-money.md

 - The most common mistake people make is not including the Authorization Header.
 All API requests on Paystack are authenticated with your secret key.
 Format is `Authorization: "Bearer YOUR_SECRET_KEY"`  Don’t forget the `Bearer` keyword
 - Amount value is in Kobo.
 Always remember to multiply the Naira value of the amount by 100.
 So if you want to charge N100, you will pass amount as `100*100 = 10000`.
-- Calls to the Paystack API cannot be made from your frontend, only from your server.
+- Calls to the Paystack API should not be made from your frontend, only from your server.
+This is because your secret key should never be exposed publicly.
+It can be used to access sensitive information on your Paystack account.
+The public key can only be used to initialize transactions on the Javascript inline.
 - Ensure to call the verify function from your callback function (for frontend implementation) or your callback URL/route (for standard redirect implementation).
 Only when control has been passed to your callback can you be certain that the user has completed payment.
 If you try to do a long pool to the verify endpoint, you will keep getting abandoned status until the user has completed the payment.

-###USECASE - Simple online Store
+##USECASE

-###
+###Simple online Store

 ## Payment Channels